jiachengzhang1/Misciker/README.md

 Then the Misciker will tell you which items are missing based on your configured morning check list and your voice command.

 ### Google Cloud Setup
-Make sure you have a Google Cloud account created APIs enabled, see details in the links below,<br/>
+Make sure you have a Google Cloud account created, a project created, credential downloaded and APIs of the porject enabled.
+Followings are APIs used in the project,<br/>

 ##### Speech to text API:
 https://cloud.google.com/speech-to-text/docs/